-- 1. For any use not listed in one of the above groups, the Commission or its staff shall determine on a case-by - 2.
-For mixed-use developments, the Commission will evaluate the proposal according to the development's primary or principal use.
+1. For any use not listed in one of the above groups, the Commission or its staff shall determine on a case-by-case basis which Use Group the proposed use most closely resembles, following due consideration.

+2. For mixed-use developments, the Commission will evaluate the proposal according to the development's primary or principal use.
 If no primary or principal use can be determined, the Commission or its staff will evaluate the proposal according to the most intense of all the uses proposed.

-SECTION 3-204 ZONING MAPS
+SECTION 3- 204 ZONING MAPS